If you volunteer and have a message to share email us a photo and your message to email@example.com

 Bob Taylor - avid collector of roadside litter

 Types of rubbish collected has included tyers, mattresses, carpets, plastic, 200 ltr drums, eskis, pillows and clothing.
-In his 17 years at Northampton bob has spent 1750 hours travelling to pick up rubbish and collected 3236.
+In his 17 years at Northampton Bob has spent 1750 hours travelling to pick up rubbish and collected 3236 bags.

 Bob is truly impressive and we at Keep Australia Beautiful are humbled by his efforts to keep his town clean of other people's litter.